-United Way of Southeastern Connecticut is requesting proposals to partner in delivering programs that help individuals and/or families living in New London County be financially stable.
-As part of United Way's partnership with selected programs, funding will be provided for one year to pursue and accomplish the goals identified by United Way.
-The maximum award amount is $20,000
+United Way of Southeastern Connecticut is pleased to announce that two grants have been approved for programs that help individuals and/or families living in New London County improve their financial stability.
+As part of United Way's partnership with the selected programs, funding will be provided for one year to pursue and accomplish the goals indentified by United Way.